KhanhQuynh-Pham/Procurement-Analytics-Portfolio/README.md

 # Procurement KPI Dashboard
 ## Overview
 This project is a Power BI dashboard developed to monitor procurement performance for laboratory-related purchases in the pharmaceutical industry.
-The dashboard provides visibility into spending, savings, supplier performance, purchasing compliance, procurement lead time, and delivery risks, enabling data-driven decision making for procurement and supply chain teams.
+The dashboard provides visibility into overall procurement performance, supplier performance, procurement lead time, and delivery risks, enabling data-driven decision making for procurement and supply chain teams.

 ## Business Objectives
 The dashboard was designed to answer the following business questions: